bobzurad/zsandbox.azurewebsites.net/react-native/EcomappMobile/readme.md

 First, start Metro by running `npm start`

 You will be prompted to select/start the Android or iOS simulator.
 Or you can run `npm android` or `npm ios` to start the Android or iOS simulator.

+## Android APK file

+The Android APK file is loacated in `android/app/build/outputs/apk/debug/app-debug.apk` which you can copy to an Android device and install it.